Attention Maryland Tier II Facilities

 The notifications, reports, and inventories submitted to various public agencies are public records but can be subject to some restrictions.

-Section 311 and 312 - Material Safety Data Sheet (MSDS) List and Chemical Inventory Reports - The MSDS lists and the chemical inventory reports are submitted to the SERC, the LEPC, and the local fire department.
+Section 311 and 312 - Safety Data Sheet (SDS) List and Chemical Inventory Reports - The SDS lists and the chemical inventory reports are submitted to the SERC, the LEPC, and the local fire department.
 The law requires that requests for EPCRA information be in writing, in reference to a specific facility, and for the current reporting year.

 These reports cannot be searched by map coordinates, watersheds, or tax map notations.
 In certain cases EPCRA files can be searched by zip code.
 However, this type of search requires generation of a computer report.
 This is a special service and is not covered under EPCRA or the Public Information Act (PIA).

-MDE does not allow photocopying or electronic access to this information.
+MDE does not allow photocopying or electronic access to Section 312 Tier Two Emergency and Hazardous Chemical Inventory Reports.
 Individuals can review these documents by making an appointment in advance with the Community Right-to-Know Section at MDE headquarters in Baltimore.
 If you need help preparing your written request, please contact the Community Right-To-Know Section at 410-537-3800.

 How do I make a request for EPCRA information

-Requests for EPCRA information should be sent to:
+Written requests for access to information submitted pursuant to EPCRA should be sent to:

 Maryland Department of the Environment